Coningsby Sibthorp: Electoral politics

 Sibthorp contested his final general election in 1761.
 Lord Granby was informed that "at Lincoln town, all affairs are compromised.
 Mr. Chaplin declines, and Lord Scarbrough brings in Mr. Sibthorp in his stead".
-Some opposition was mounted at the last moment by an eccentric local country gentleman, Thomas Scrope, who stood as a candidate of 'the free and independent voters' but was defeated by Sibthorp and a member of the Monson family which resulted in a riot.
-Scrope would lodge a petition against Sibthorp's seating as a Member of Parliament on account of allegations of electoral bribery.
+Some opposition was mounted at the last moment by the eccentric Thomas Scrope, who stood as a candidate of "the free and independent voters" but was defeated by Sibthorp and a member of the Monson family, resulting in a riot.
+Scrope petitioned against Sibthorp's seating as a Member of Parliament, with allegations of electoral bribery.
 Supporters of Monson and Sibthorp were paid as follows: "Freemen residing in the City Three Guineas, Out'ners Four Guineas and Londoners Five Guineas".
 Scrope's petition was withdrawn without being heard.
-Ironically, upon Sibthorp's final retirement in 1768, Scrope would succeed in topping the poll using the same tactics he had decried Sibthorp of having used.
+On Sibthorp's final retirement in 1768, Scrope topped the poll using the tactics he had decried in Sibthorp.
 With Sibthorp's retirement a member of the Sibthorp family would not hold the seat of Lincoln until the election of his nephew Humphrey Sibthorp in 1800.